Drivetrain#

 get_rotation#

-get_rotation returns the current rotation of the Inertial Sensor in degrees.
+get_rotation returns the current rotation of the drivetrain as a float in degrees.

 Usage: